Lovakovic/spanHackathon/node_server/endpoints.md

     * Not very REST-ful of me, I know, but React apparently doesn't natively include DELETE method and this makes life easier
     * returns response object with empty body

+### Assessment & reports
 * `GET` @ `http://localhost:8081/assessReport/url/:url`
-  * evaluates and assesses threats on provided `url`, inserts `assessmentReport` object into DB, as well as returning it inside of response body
+  * evaluates and assesses threats on provided `url`, inserts new `assessmentReport` object into DB, as well as returning it inside of response body
   * params:
     * `url` - unmodified page url or IPv4 address
     * example of a reply